camunda/camunda-docs/docs/product-manuals/operate/index.md

 title: Introduction
 ---

-Operate is a tool for monitoring and troubleshooting workflow instances running in Zeebe.
+Operate is a tool for monitoring and troubleshooting process instances running in Zeebe.

 <!--
 import ThemedImage from '@theme/ThemedImage';